 Start with Socks

-Even in the cold temps, your feet still sweat.
+Even in the cold temperatures, your feet still sweat!
 It is important to have moisture wicking socks.
 Avoid wearing cotton.
-While cotton is a wonderful natural fabric, cotton lacks in the ability to wick moisture from your feet.
+While cotton is a wonderful natural fabric, it lacks in the ability to wick moisture from your feet.
 Remember, wet feet equal cold feet so thermoregulation is key.
 One pair of socks is sufficient.
 There is no need to wear double or triple layers of socks.
 If you prefer a thicker sock in the colder months, just make sure the socks wick moisture.

-Living in snowy icy areas?
+Living in snowy, icy areas?
 Consider a trail shoe over your usual running shoes.
 Trail shoes have deeper lugs on the bottom of the shoe and can help with traction.
-No shoe is slip proof so be careful when running on snow as ice may be lying underneath the bed of snow.
+No shoe is slip proof, so be careful when running on snow as ice may be lying underneath the bed of snow.
 Many trail shoes are waterproof or water-resistant.
-This option may be helpful in keeping feet dryer and allow more warmth to your feet.
-If however you are running and notice you cannot feel your toes or have pain from the cold stop running at once and get indoors as this could be warning signs of frostbite.
+This option may be helpful in keeping your feet dry and allow more warmth to your feet.
+However, if you are running and notice you cannot feel your toes or have pain from the cold stop running at once and get indoors as this could be warning signs of frostbite.